A Love Letter To New York

 Because New York was never only the place I came from.

-It was the place that taught me how to keep looking outward in the first place.
+It was the place that taught me how to look outward long before I ever left.